-I spent the day walking on Inishmore.
-It's one of the weather- and wave-beaten Aran Islands which, on a blustery day, seem to be gulping seawater off the west coast of Ireland.
-Locals, who know they're on the west fringe of Europe are fond of saying "The next parish over's Boston."
-A elfish, black-clad farmer, determined to make the most of a break in the clouds, invites me to help him turn his hay.
+Not long ago I spent aday walking on Inishmore, one of the weather- and wave-beaten Aran Islands — which, on a blustery day, seem to gulp seawater off the west coast of Ireland.
+An elfish, black-clad farmer, determined to make the most of a break in the clouds, invites me to help him turn his hay.
 Drying in the breeze, it's destined to become a hearty salad for his cows.

-The community allows no more than 100 vehicles on Inishmore.
-The majority of them seem to be minibuses.
-A line of buses awaits the ferry's arrival, offering convenient 2.5-hour island tours with stops at all the major sights for about $20.
+The islands are still part of the Gaeltacht, where locals speak the Irish Gaelic language among themselves — but they happily speak English for their visitors.
+The community allows no more than 100 vehicles on Inishmore, and the majority of them seem to be minibuses.
+A line of buses awaits the ferry's arrival, offering convenient 2.5-hour island tours with stops at all the major sights for about $12.
 Bike shops and a few men in pony carts sop up the remaining tourists, who often return from tours to browse through the few shops and enjoy a pint of Guinness on a picnic table outside a pub.

 The landscape of all three islands is harsh: steep, rugged cliffs and windswept, rocky fields divided by stone walls.
 But there's a stark beauty about these blustery islands and the simple lives its inhabitants eke out of a few inches of topsoil and a mean sea.

 Like the rest of Ireland, Inishmore has a mysterious history.
 The island's famous Iron Age fortress, Dún Aenghus, is the most impressive of its kind in all of Europe.
 Little is known about this 2,000-year-old Celtic fort.
 This stone fortress hangs spectacularly and precariously on the edge of a cliff 300 feet above the Atlantic.
-(There's no fence — only a sheer drop-off.)
+And there's no fence at all — only a sheer drop-off.
 For 20 centuries angry waves have battered away at its black foundation.
-While the next parish over may indeed be Boston, the crashing waves seem to declare, "This is the end of the world."
+(A minibus driver once told me that the fort was so popular with visitors that "we plan to build another 2,000-year-old ring fort next year.")
+While the next parish over may indeed be Boston, the crashing waves below seem to declare, "This is the end of the world."

 The stones of Inishmore tell this community's story.
 This tiny island, which looks like alligator skin from the air, is a maze of stone fences.
 Poor people cleared the stony land to make it arable.
 Turning my farmer friend's hay, I ponder how, with unrivaled colonial finesse, the British required Irish families to divide their land among all their sons.
 This doomed even the largest estates to fragmentation, shrinking lots to sizes just large enough to starve a family.
 Ultimately, of course, the land ended up in the possession of British absentee landlords.
 The tiny rock-fenced lots that carve up the treeless landscape still remind the farmers of the structural poverty that shaped their history.